 You have had or have breast cancer.

 You smoke.
-Smoking may increase your risk of developing serious blood clots while on Implanon.
+Smoking may increase your risk of developing serious blood clots.

 Where can I get the birth control implant and how much does it cost?

-If you are interested in getting the birth control implant, Health Services can refer you to a local provider who is trained in inserting the implant.
-It is important that the provider be experienced in inserting correctly, in order to eliminate possible risks or problems with insertion.
-The cost of the exam, insertion, and implant ranges from $400-800.
-Removal of an implant costs between $100-300.
+If you are interested in getting the birth control implant, depending on your health insurance plan, Health Services may be able to provide the insertion on site and without cost or at low cost or can refer you to a local provider.
+Without insurance, at providers besides Health Services, the cost of the exam, insertion, and implant ranges from $450-800.
+Removal of an implant costs up to $300.
 Your health insurance may cover the cost of the implant in whole or in part.
+You can call your health insurance company to find out more about your coverage.